fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 1. Review the information on the Get started page, and then from the drop-down, Select the country or region currently hosting the telephone numbers to be ported.

-2. When you specify a country or region, the wizard calls out the documents from the current carrier that that you need to complete your port order.
+2. When you specify a country or region, the wizard calls out the documents from the current carrier that you need to complete your port order.

 3. Make note of these documents required for later steps.